 As soon as you decide to try to conceive, you’ll want to start looking for a practitioner to care for you during pregnancy and the birth of your baby.
 Whether you choose an obstetrician/gynecologist (OB/GYN), a family physician, or a certified nurse midwife (CNM) depends on a number of factors, including what kind of experience you want, and where or how you plan to give birth.
-Dr. Pemberton delivers babies at Overlook Medical Center, Newark Beth Israel Medical Center and Hackensack University Medical Center, while our midwives deliver babies at Overlook Medical Center which are equipped with birthing tubs enabling water births.
+Dr. Pemberton and the midwives of Artemis OB/GYN delivers babies at Mountainside Medical Center and Newark Beth Israel Medical Center.

 Our certified nurse midwives are registered nurses with additional graduate training in midwifery.
 They are specialists whose professional philosophy focuses on providing pregnant women accessible, dignified care, emphasizing choices, minimizing medical interventions without sacrificing cutting-edge medical care.
 While doctors have to budget time to deal with pregnancy complications, midwives have the luxury of spending time on a broad spectrum of normal concerns that families have.
 At each prenatal visit, their goal is to discuss whatever is on a woman’s mind — from birth plans to choosing a car seat.